sera619/GuildAssist-WorldOfWarcraft-AddOn/README.md

 > - Slashcommand "/rl" - short command for buildin "/reload
 > - Slashcommand "/gahelp" - shows the AddOn Help

 ## Installation ##

+>You can simple download and install this AddOn on [Curse Forge](https://www.curseforge.com/wow/addons/guildassist)!
 >If you facing any problems please open a new Issue.
 >Just unzip the ZIP-File into your World of Warcraft Addons directory.